futuretoons/Natural-Language-Translator/readme.md

 # Natural Language Translator

-Write computer programs in your native language.
+Program in your native language.
 A powerful Visual Studio Code extension that enables real-time translation of text in your editor between English and various target languages.
 It supports dictionary management, compound word detection, and hover-over translations, making it ideal for developers and language enthusiasts working with multilingual code or content.
 View and edit your programs in your own language.

 ## CURRENT DEFAULT LANGUAGES: